eric-bach/pecuniary/README.md

 3. Copy the `./backend/.env.example` file to `./backend/.env` and fill in the parameter values:

+   - `CERTIFICATE_ARN` - ARN to ACM Certificate for CloudFront Distribution
    - `DLQ_NOTIFICATIONS` - email address to send failed event message notifications to
    - `ALPHA_VANTAGE_API_KEY` - AlphaVantage API key to lookup quotes (sign up for one [here](https://www.alphavantage.co))